 This is like a soothing dream all rolled into a bar topped with Sultanas.
 It has a soothing effect that you can only hope for every morning.

 5. Super Balm

-I just want to quickly mention Ultrabalm too.
+I just want to mention Ultrabalm too quickly.
 It can be used on anything, from lips to Psoriasis.
 I find it equally great as a lip balm as I did for clearing the small patches on the top of my arms.

-(cue the wiggle effect screen) And we are back in April 2017 and my skin has completely cleared up.
-I am starting to return some alcohol to my life but with being on a diet it’s not really worth it.
-Now and then I use the roots hair mask before a shower but I have kept the Soap and Float shampoo bar and the Sultana of Soap in my daily routine.
-Once a week I use the Dream Cream.
+(cue the wiggle effect screen) And we were back in April 2017, and my skin has completely cleared up.
+I am starting to return some alcohol to my life, but with being on a diet, it’s not really worth it.
+Now and then I use the roots hair mask before a shower, but I have kept the Soap and Float shampoo bar and the Sultana of Soap in my daily routine.
+Once a week, I use Dream Cream.